matthew-dong-dev/personal-website/recruiter.md

 **Personal website**

-- Jekyll site template modified for personal use for practice with web application development and deployment.
+- Static react site template modified for personal use for practice with web application development and deployment.
 Added custom CI/CD pipelines to run tests, publish build, and deploy to a custom domain. <a href="https://github.com/matthew-dong-dev/personal-website" target="_blank">Code</a>

 **CA County Waste Management**

 - Forecasting project predicting CA county waste generation based on historic data and other engineered features.
 Scraped data from government websites, trained and evaluated different prediction models, created a geospatial heat map with optimal model projections. <a href="https://matthew-dong-dev.github.io/ca-waste/" target="_blank">GIS Map</a>, <a href="https://github.com/matthew-dong-dev/ca-waste" target="_blank">Code</a>

-**E-waste Education Site**

-- Static React website describing national and regional electronic waste usage and policies with statistical visualizations.
-Site hosted on GCP.  <a href="https://e-waste-info.web.app/" target="_blank">Site</a>, <a href="https://github.com/matthew-dong-dev/e-waste-site" target="_blank">Code</a>

 <br>